 1) Search Engine Optimization

-This is an easy one, but it’s important.
+This is an easy one, but it’s important, according to my friends at the Digital Estate Marketing Agency.
 Search Engine Optimization (SEO) is the act of optimizing things on your website so that it ranks better on common search engines.
 This is done through producing good content and properly following a few of the other tips we’re about to outline!

 2) Black Hat SEO